hashicorp/packer-plugin-vsphere/.web-docs/components/post-processor/vsphere/README.md

 - `keep_input_artifact` (boolean) - Specifies to preserve the local virtual machines files, even after importing them to the vSphere endpoint.
 Defaults to `false`.

-# Example Usage
+## Example Usage

-The following is an example of the vSphere post-processor being used in conjunction with the `null` builder to upload a VMX to a vSphere cluster.
+The following is an example of the post-processor used in conjunction with the `null` builder to upload a VMX to a vSphere cluster.
 You can also use this post-processor with the VMX artifact from a build.

 An example is shown below, showing only the post-processor configuration:

-In HCL2:
+HCL2 Example:

 ```hcl
 source "null" "example" {